DasAutoIngenieur/Django-Project/README.md

 # Deletion
 There is a special case on deletion as you will to need to switch options and it is a little hidden

-Please View the image if there should be any confusion
 ![alt text](image.png)